sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-helpandsupporthelpandsupportsearchcontent.md

 `SearchContent` specifies whether the Original Equipment Manufacturer (OEM) or organization has provided offline Help content that **Help and Support** must return in search results.

-When an end user performs a search in **Help and Support**, Windows® searches for the OEM's offline Help content.
+When an end user performs a search in **Help and Support**, Windows searches for the OEM's offline Help content.

 ## Values